PetrGlad/hessianpy/hessianpy/README.txt

 See http://hessian.caucho.com/ for Hessian protocol introduction.
 Protocol specification is at
 http://hessian.caucho.com/doc/hessian-1.0-spec.xtp
-See hello.py for sample code.
+See hello.py file for sample code.

 If you need to send Hessian's Xml, then construct hessian.hessian.XmlString and pass it as a remote call parameter.

-String types are mapped as follows:
+Sequence types are mapped as follows:
-    Python    Hessian
+    Python -> Hessian -> Python
-    str       binary
+    str       binary     str
-    unicode   string
+    unicode   string     unicode
+    tuple     array      list
+    list      array      list

 	REQUIREMENTS